Nium14/Spin-Based_Map-Making_IM/README.md

 4. [Foreground Removal](./ForegroundCleaning/GainFGCleaning.py)

-This script performs foreground removal on the output maps from the Gain Inluding TOD simulations.
+This script performs foreground removal on the output maps from the Gain Including TOD simulations.

 5. [Foreground Removal](./ForegroundCleaning/BeamSquintFGCleaning.py)

-This script performs foreground removal on the output maps from the Beam Squint Inluding TOD simulations.
+This script performs foreground removal on the output maps from the Beam Squint Including TOD simulations.

 6. [Derivative Fields](./InputandDerivativePlots/derivativefieldsvsfreq.py)